 This never works.
 This is exactly what they expect to hear.
-More arguing and inacceptance of their feelings.
+More arguing.
 This is why they want to pull away in the first place.

 3. We tell them how much we love them – “I love you.
 You are the only one I’ll ever love.
 You’re the only one I can be happy with”.

 You’re basically telling them “I have no self-esteem.
-I have nothing with you.
+I have nothing without you.
 Do you want me?”

 Remember that marriage separation is a “trial divorce”.
 An emotional divorce – Without the final dissolution of the marriage.

 Instead of giving up, use these separation advantages to get a second chance to your marriage.